-Wilson, Brown, Jahiel, and affiliated faculty (Engen, Fuist, Harper, Jaggi, Kunce, Lehr, Mafazy, Mohan, Munro, Reissenweber, Simeone, and Springwood)
+Wilson, Jahiel, and affiliated faculty (Engen, Fuist, Harper, Jaggi, Kunce, Lehr, Mohan, Munro, Reissenweber, Rushlow, and Simeone)

 Environmental Studies addresses a broad range of issues concerning the relationship of human beings with the natural world.
 Understanding these issues requires that knowledge from diverse disciplines be brought together, and new modes of thinking be developed.
 At Illinois Wesleyan, the Environmental Studies Program is designed to provide students with a basic knowledge of the scientific concepts, the societal factors - cultural, political, and economic - and the ethical dimensions behind environmental issues.
 The program includes both inter-disciplinary courses and courses that address environmental issues from a variety of disciplinary perspectives, and offers both a major and a minor degree.
-Students majoring in Environmental Studies have four pathways to complete their degrees.
-They can pursue a General Major in Environmental Studies, expanding upon the core courses required of all majors, with additional course work in the natural sciences, humanities and social sciences.
-Alternatively, students can pursue a specialist degree in which they attain in-depth knowledge of a particular area of study through completion of a Concentration in one of three fields: Ecology, Environmental Policy, or International Environmental Sustainability.
-The General Major in Environmental Studies provides the flexibility necessary for those interested in the environment but as yet undecided in their career path to pursue their interests and develop a broad base of knowledge in the field.
-The Concentrations are designed especially for those who intend to pursue graduate education or employment in environmental science, environmental policy or law, or international sustainable development.
-A student who wishes to pursue a disciplinary major, but would like to supplement his or her education with coursework on the environment, should consider pursuing an Environmental Studies Minor.
-All students seeking an Environmental Studies degree should consult with the ES Director early in their studies to determine which course of study is most appropriate for achieving their desired goals.
+Students majoring in Environmental Studies choose one of three concentrations: Ecology; Global Sustainability, Policy and Justice; and Nature and Society.
+All concentrations prepare students to pursue graduate education or employment in a range of environmental fields, including but not limited to environmental science, environmental policy or law, or international sustainable development.

+A student who wishes to pursue a disciplinary major, but would like to supplement their education with coursework on the environment, should consider pursuing an Environmental Studies Minor.
+All students seeking an Environmental Studies degree should consult with the Program Director early in their studies to determine which course of study is most appropriate for achieving their desired goals.

-Requirements for All Pathways to the Major:
+Requirements for All Concentrations:

-A minimum of 11 courses (at least four of which are at the 300-level or above) to include the following core and pathway requirement:
+A minimum of 11 courses (at least four of which are at the 300-level or above) to include the following core and concentration requirements:

 - A. Core Requirements: - 1.
-ENST 100: Environment and Society - 2.
-Ecology requirement: specified below per chosen pathway - 3.
-ENST 230: Earth Systems Science - 4.
+Society and environment requirement: ENST 100: Environment and Society - 2.
+Ecology requirement: specified below per chosen concentration - 3.
+Earth science requirement: ENST 230: Earth Systems Science - 4.
 Ethics requirement: either ENST 365: Ethical Dilemmas in Environmental Politics or PHIL 301: Ethics and the Environment - 5.
-Methods requirement: specified below per chosen pathway - 6.
-ENST 480: Senior Seminar: Creating a Sustainable Society - B. Pathway Requirements
+Methods requirement: specified below per chosen concentration - 6.
+ENST 480: Senior Seminar: Creating a Sustainable Society - B. Concentration Requirements

-Five courses selected to complete the requirements specified below for one of the four pathways to the major (General Major in Environmental Studies; Ecology concentration, Environmental Policy concentration, or International Environmental Sustainability concentration).
+Five courses selected to complete the requirements specified below for one of the three concentrations to the major (Ecology; Global Sustainability, Policy, and Justice; or Nature and Society.